Applies to: Advanced Threat Analytics version 1.8

 Self-signed certificates (if selected during the installation)

 When the installation completes, click Launch to open the ATA Console and complete setup on the Configuration page.
-At this point you will be brought automatically to the General settings page to continue the configuration and the deployment of the ATA Gateways.
-Because you are logging into the site using an IP address, you will receive a warning related to the certificate, this is normal and you should click Continue to this website.
+At this point, you will be brought automatically to the General settings page to continue the configuration and the deployment of the ATA Gateways.
+Because you are logging into the site using an IP address, you receive a warning related to the certificate, this is normal and you should click Continue to this website.

 - Check to see that the service named Microsoft Advanced Threat Analytics Center is running.